 Another important noise barrier consideration is weight.
 Many air conditioning systems are located atop structures or on rooftops whose original design did not anticipate the need for a noise barrier.

 A well-engineered HVAC noise control must meet the balance between sufficient weight (mass) to perform acoustically, while being sufficiently light (5 lbs per s/f or less) to avoid structural issues.

-Clean and Unobtrusive
+Clean and Unobtrusive AC Barrier

-Finally, an air conditioner noise barrier should be aesthetically clean and unobtrusive.
+Finally, an air conditioner sound barrier should be aesthetically clean and unobtrusive.
 It is always best to avoid the use of materials that eventually degrade over time, such as wood or metal, since they will inevitably become eyesores and need replacement.